-Paris Saint-Germain winger Jeremy Menez has blasted the suspension of five France Under-21 players, including Yann M'Vila, claiming the decisions by the French FA were hugely unfair.
+Paris Saint-Germain winger Jeremy Menez has blasted the suspension of five France Under-21 players, including Yann M'Vila, as hugely unfair.

 Menez remarked that the suspension of M'Vila and the other four players (Antoine Griezmann, Chris Mavinga, Wissam Ben Yedder and M'Baye Niang) is extreme, given his own run-in with the French Football Federation after Euro 2012.

 "The suspension is hugely disproportionate.
 These are young players, and they did something stupid.
 It can happen to everyone," the former Roma player told Le Parisien.